 Why Information Security Management?

-The Information Security Management Graduate Certificate provides a conceptual and practical overview of Information Security Management, preparing students to further excel in the field.
+The Graduate Certificate in Information Security Management provides a conceptual and practical overview of information security management, preparing students to further excel in the field.

-The Information Security Management Graduate Certificate offers students a conceptual and practical overview of Information Security Management.
+The Graduate Certificate in Information Security Management offers students a conceptual and practical overview of information security management.
 It begins with an overview of key information security management issues and principles.
 It presents security governance challenges including the policy, law, regulatory, and ethical accountability frameworks that information security risk managers must work within.